fgavilondo/learn-rust-webapp/README.md

 See https://rust-lang.github.io/async-book/ for more information.

-Languages with async/await syntax: Rust, C#, JavaScript, Python, Kotlin Notable exceptions: Java, Go (goroutines)
+Languages with async/await syntax: Rust, C#, JavaScript, Python, Kotlin.
+Notable exceptions: Java, Go (goroutines are similar, but not quite the same).

 # actix_web::HttpServer